tomgxz/Kraken/README.md

   </span>
   ```

   At the suggestion of one of the stakeholders, I also added a feature so that when you submit the form, and it throws an error, the form values are carried over so that the user doesn't have to fill them out again.
 I implemented this using the `flash` function, flashing a list containing the inputs that they had given.
 To make sure that this didn't cause any issues when opening the page for the first time, the `auth_login` and `auth_signup` functions also flash a list (`[False,"","","",""]`) to prevent any index errors.
+In the HTML files, an extra variable is added to the Jinja list of field items, to define what value the input should default to.

 <!-- Carrying inputs over -->